-Authorisation of Statement of Accounts - The draft accounts were authorised for issue by Duncan Savage, Assistant Director Resources/Treasurer on 31st May 2023.
+Authorisation of Statement of Accounts - The draft accounts were authorised for issue by Duncan Savage, Assistant Director Resources/Treasurer on 31st May 2024.
+The Statement of Accounts was approved on 31st November 2024 and published with an audit opinion.

 1. Accounting Policies